$19.00 – $24.00

-That’s why organic farming consultants often recommend it be included in any spray application regardless of what else is being used.
+Organic farming consultants often recommend it be included in any spray application regardless of what else is being used.

-Seaweed Fertilizer Make Your Own
+Seaweed Fertilizer – Make Your Own

-How to make seaweed fertilizer: if you live near a beach with some seaweed on it, you can just take that and use it directly as a seaweed garden mulch, provided it’s legal in your area to remove it.
+If you live near a beach with some seaweed on it, you can just take that and use it directly as a seaweed garden mulch, provided it’s legal in your area to remove it.

-Or if you want to make a basic liquid seaweed fertilizer, pack the seaweed into an airtight container and fill it with water.
+If you want to make a basic liquid seaweed fertilizer, pack the seaweed into an airtight container and fill it with water.

 Let it sit for at least a couple of weeks (or more like a couple of months in cold weather).

 It smells fairly bad because it’s an anaerobic fermentation, but that’s okay.
 Adding a bit of Effective Microorganisms into the water can cut down on the smell.

 If you let it sit long enough, most of the seaweed may decompose and dissolve, but if there’s any left, you can still throw it onto your garden as a mulch.

 When you’re ready, mix it with 10 parts water and spray it directly onto your plants.
 It’s not nearly as concentrated as an extract or a commercially-processed liquid kelp fertiliser, but that’s okay – it still brings benefits.